vapor-ware/synse-docs/docs/server/api.v3.md

 It is up to the user to iterate though the response and ensure that each individual write completed successfully.
-While this endpoint will return an error in cases where the plugin is not reachable, the data is invalid, etc., it will not return an error if a write fails to execute properly.
+While this endpoint will return an error in cases where the plugin is not reachable, the data is invalid, etc., it will not return an error if a write returns an error state.

 ??? note "HTTP"
     **Request**